JonathanBenham/C-projects/README.md

 # C#projects
-Multiple .Net projects using Visual Studio
+ .Net projects using Visual Studio
+Garage project use Multiple classes that use for most of them inheritance from one to the other, and interfaces The second project used forms,